ChristianBergler/ANIMAL-SPOT/README.md

 similar to the training procedure (see section *Network Training*).
 Depending on the chosen prediction window length and step-size, the model predicts each frame and returns the respective class and network confidence (probability).
 Afterwards the *start_prediction.py* script has to be executed on the corresponding operating system.

-A successful network prediction example (log-file output) for binary detection, utilizing a single audio file of the example data corpus, will be available soon!
+A successful network prediction example (log-file output) for binary detection, utilizing a single audio file of the example data corpus, is available as part of the above mentioned download link https://doi.org/10.17617/3.KQPPXF!

-##Linux, MacOS, and Windows
+## Linux, MacOS, and Windows
 Open the *config* file within the *PREDICTION* folder and adjust all network prediction hyper-parameters according to your data and prediction scenario, while considering parameter explanations, use-case-specific settings, as well as default values, listed within the *config* file.